Ach113/pngme/README.md

     chunk type: IDAT, 22719 bytes
     chunk type: IEND, 12 bytes
 ```
-These are the default contents of a .png file, header `IHDR`, tail `IEND` and `IDAT`
+These are the default contents of a .png file: header `IHDR`, tail `IEND`, and `IDAT`.
-chunks that contains the actual data of png.
-Contents of a chunk, other than the initial `IEND`,
+`IDAT` chunk contains the actual data of a .png file.
+When viewing the contents of the file,
+only contents of `IDAT` will be displayed.
+Contents of any other chunk are virtually
-will not be displayed when viewing the contents of the file, allowing us to store "secret" messages
+invisible to the viewer.
+This allows us to encode "secret" messages inside .png files
-in .png files.
+by inserting new chunks of data into the file.

-It's recommended to refrain from naming the chunks `IHDR`, `IEND` or `IDAT`.
+(It's recommended to refrain from naming new chunks `IHDR`, `IEND` or `IDAT`)
 ```
 $ cargo run -- dice.png SCRT -e "birds aren't real"
 $ cargo run -- dice.png -l